Lemoncode/webpack-by-sample/version 4/02 fx/00 typescript/README.md

         loader: 'babel-loader',
       },
 ```

+> It is possible to use directly babel 7 to transpile to typescript (preset-typescript) but type checking will be skipped:
+https://blogs.msdn.microsoft.com/typescript/2018/08/27/typescript-and-babel-7/, it turns out is a fast process but you
+have to rely on the editor capabilities to show that issues.

 - If we run the app (`npm start`) we can check that everything is working as expected.

 - If we open browser console we can access to `.ts` files and add breakpoints thanks to previous `sourceMap` configuration: